 Group 3

-Marcy Davis, Payton Harper and Kaitlyn Koltz are creating a montane forest tree-inspired structure for the black and white colobus monkey.
+Marcy Davis, Payton Harper and Kaitlyn Klotz are creating a montane forest tree-inspired structure for the black and white colobus monkey.
 As strictly arboreal primates, such a structure will encourage natural movement and offer the shelter they seek in their natural African environment.

 Group 4